cloudron-io/surfer/DESCRIPTION.md

 Surfer is a Simple static file server.
-It comes with a commandline tool to upload files from your local folders.
+It comes with a webinterface and commandline tooling to manage files.

+Any `index.html` file in a directory will be served up automatically.

-### How to upload
+### Webinterface

-You can upload files using the commandline tool.
+ * Upload files
+ * Create directories
+ * Remove files and directories

+### Commandline tool

 First, install the surfer cli tool using npm.